moonydog12/JS30/32 - Form Validator/readme.md

 ## Summary

-- Use regular expression to verify the string.
+- Use regular expressions to verify the string.
 - Manipulate string use `charAt()` & `slice()` method.
 - Some useful CSS tips (variables and display)